← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Most customer intelligence is locked behind three barriers:

 Barrier 1: File-based storage.
 Findings live in slide decks, PDFs, and recordings scattered across shared drives.
 Finding a specific insight requires knowing which file to open — and most people don’t.
+The institutional knowledge about what’s in which file degrades quickly; team turnover compounds the problem; and within 12-18 months, the majority of an organization’s historical research evidence is operationally invisible.

 Barrier 3: Research expertise.
 Navigating qualitative data requires skill — understanding methodological context, evaluating sample quality, interpreting qualitative themes.
 Non-researchers can’t self-serve because the data isn’t in a format they can interpret.
+Even when transcripts are accessible, reading raw transcripts to extract insight is a learned skill, not a transferable one.

-How Conversational Querying Works
+How Does Conversational Querying Actually Work?

 The User Experience